zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/npcs.md

 ## Adding an NPC to a map

 In a map subclass's `loadNPCs` method, NPCs can be defined and added to the map's NPC list.
-For example, in `TestMap`, a `Walrus` class instance is created added to the NPC list:
+For example, in `EnemyMap1`, a `Walrus` class instance is created added to the NPC list:

 ```java
 @Override